The Health Lottery: Game structure

-The Health Lottery is drawn five times a week, on Tuesdays, Wednesdays, Thursdays, Fridays & Saturdays.
+The Health Lottery is drawn every day, seven times a week.
 Participation in the game requires a minimum fee of £1.
-Winnings range from a free ticket to a jackpot of £250,000.
+Winnings range from a free ticket to a jackpot of £100,000.

 Broadcasting

 First draws for the Health Lottery were broadcast live on the ITV network during an advertisement break of The X Factor, paid for by Northern & Shell; they were quickly moved to Channel 5, which was at the time Northern & Shell's subsidiary.
 Draws are currently broadcast at around 9:55 pm on Channel 5.
 It was initially planned to be hosted by Eamonn Holmes but as Holmes was employed by Sky News, he was dropped due to a possible conflict of interest.
 Melinda Messenger was confirmed as the host on 5 October 2011.

 To celebrate the first anniversary of the Health Lottery, a new Wednesday night draw called "Win Wednesday" was launched.

 On 5 August 2015, it was announced that the Health Lottery would be extended to five nights a week, with previous National Lottery presenter Anthea Turner taking over as host of the new-look draws from 13 August.